Aharonov-Bohm interference as a probe of Majorana fermions: The Kitaev nanowire

+where $h$ is Planck's constant, $q$ is the charge of the particle, and $f(E)$ is the equilibrium Fermi-Dirac distribution function.
+In the limit as temperature goes to zero, the conductance is simply proportional to the transmission function and therefore in everything that follows we only consider $T(E)$.
+In general if a voltage bias is applied to the device then the onsite potential becomes spatially dependent and the integral in Eq.~\ref{eq:conductance} must be taken over a range of energies.
+Although these complications are important in discussing real devices they don't change the underlying physics and so we focus on the zero bias limit.
 For the BdG Hamiltonian we must now account for both electron and hole degrees of freedom.
 We can compute the total transmission probability as the sum of the transmission probabilities for direct transmission $T_{\mathrm{D}}$, Andreev reflection $T_{\mathrm{A}}$, and crossed Andreev reflection $T_{\mathrm{CA}}$:

 with

 Eq.~(\ref{eq:T_sum}) therefore gives the transmission probability of a particle (hole) through the device at a particular energy (see App.~\ref{appendix:ComponentsOfTransmission} for further details).
 The broadening matrices are now represented as a $2\times2$ matrix due to PHS: